christofs/paige/README.md

 ![Overview](annex/dataset-years.svg)

 The above figure shows the number of novels per year.
-The downside of the sampling procedure becomes clearly visible: in decades with a large novel production, only a small number of years are used to draw novels from.
+The downside of the sampling procedure becomes clearly visible: in decades with a large novel production, only a small number of years are used to draw novels from; from these few years, however, a lot of novels are selected!

 ![Overview](annex/dataset-years+words.svg)